 9) How can a young investor harness compounding the Munger way?

-Automate steady contributions, favor low-cost broad indexes or a few deeply understood quality businesses, reinvest dividends, and extend holding periods.
+The educational template is steady contributions, low friction, broad diversification or deeply understood quality businesses, reinvested cash flows, and unusually long holding periods.

 10) What if you’re starting late?